Jeremy Pena Player Props: Astros vs. Rays

 Rays Pitching Rankings

-- The Rays have a 2.71 team ERA that ranks No. 1 among all MLB pitching staffs.
+- The Rays have a 2.72 team ERA that ranks first across all league pitching staffs.

-- Rays pitchers combine to surrender the first-fewest home runs in baseball (12 total, 0.5 per game).
+- The Rays give up the fewest home runs in baseball (14 total, 0.6 per game).

-- The Rays will look to Bradley (2-0) in his third start of the season.
+- Rasmussen (3-1 with a 2.01 ERA and 26 strikeouts in 22 1/3 innings pitched) makes the start for the Rays, his fifth of the season.

-- The right-hander last pitched on Tuesday against the Cincinnati Reds, when he threw 5 1/3 scoreless innings while giving up three hits.
+- The righty last pitched on Wednesday against the Cincinnati Reds, when he threw five scoreless innings while giving up three hits.

+- The 27-year-old has an ERA of 2.01, with 10.5 strikeouts per nine innings, in four games this season.
+Opponents are batting .182 against him.

 © 2023 Data Skrive.
 All rights reserved.